 Simpson Library

 Conveniently located on Campus Walk, Simpson Library gives access to a full range of innovative services that satisfy the changing needs of UMW students and faculty – whether for information, education, or recreation.
-Your library has more than 450,000 volumes and almost 70,000 periodicals, links to thousands of electronic publications, and a wide array of databases that furnish online access to books, magazines, journals, and newspapers.
+We have research librarians who can help students find relevant research and articles, we have most required textbooks available for students, and we can get you almost anything else you need through our interlibrary loan service – all completely free to you.

-Stop by the soft-seating area on the first floor, with its shelves of popular reading volumes, movies on DVD, and the comfortable chairs and casual atmosphere that invite conversation and relaxation.
-The ThinkLab on the second floor hosts a variety of emerging tools and technologies for students across all disciplines.
+Stop by the soft-seating area on the first floor, with its shelves of popular reading volumes, movies on DVD, comfortable chairs, and a casual atmosphere that invites conversation and relaxation.
+Use the second floor for quiet conversations and plenty of places to study.
+The third floor is for absolute quiet, and features our famous 2-story “treehouses.”
 A full list of offerings and services can be found on the library’s extensive website.

 World Ready: Career Center